Variational characterization of the critical curve for pinning of random polymers: Standard facts about the homopolymer

 whenever a solution exists, otherwise $f(\lambda)=0$.
 Clearly

-where $I=\{k\in\N\colon S_k=0\}$ is the set of renewal times of $S$.
+where $I=\{k\in\N\dvtx S_k=0\}$ is the set of renewal times of $S$.

-Let $S,S'$ be two independent copies of the Markov chain with renewal time distribution $K$, with sets of renewal times $I,I'$.
-Transience of the joint renewal process $I\cap I'$ is equivalent to $\pr(I\cap I'\neq\emptyset)<1$.
+Let $S,S'$ be two independent copies of the Markov chain starting form 0, with renewal time distribution $K$, and with sets of renewal times $I,I'$.
+Transience of the joint renewal process $I\cap I'$ is equivalent to \mbox{$\pr(I\cap I'\neq \varnothing )<1$}.
 In that case, let